codecov/shared/README.md

 ## How does shared get into production

-`shared` is a repository of its own, so it needs to be installed as a dependency on the reporitories that might use it.
+`shared` is a repository of its own, so it needs to be installed as a dependency on the repositories that might use it.

 The current repositories using `shared` are `codecov/worker` and `codecov/codecov-api`.

-Whenever getting new code into `shared`, one needs to wait for a new version to be release (or release it themselves, see below), and put such version on worker and api `requirements.in`
+Whenever getting new code into `shared`, one needs to wait for a new version to be released (or release it themselves, see below), and update the `requirements.in` file in `codecov/worker` and `codecov/codecov-api` to use the newly released version of `shared`.

 ## Releasing a new version on shared